masteraman148/blockchain2/README.md

-Here's the README for your **NFT Diplomas** project, following the same structure as the previous one.
-You can directly paste this into your GitHub README file:

----

-# NFT Diplomas DApp on Aptos
+# Blockchain Quiz DApp on Aptos

 ## Project Vision
-The **NFT Diplomas DApp** is a decentralized platform for issuing, verifying, and managing diplomas as **Non-Fungible Tokens (NFTs)** on the **Aptos blockchain**.
-Universities and institutions can issue NFT diplomas to graduates, providing them with tamper-proof, verifiable digital credentials.
-The **React** frontend enables users to view their diplomas, while the **Petra wallet** allows for secure authentication and transaction signing.
+The **Blockchain Quiz DApp** is a decentralized platform for creating, managing, and participating in quizzes on the **Aptos blockchain**.
+This application allows users to submit quiz questions and answers as **Non-Fungible Tokens (NFTs)**, ensuring that each quiz is immutable, verifiable, and tamper-proof.
+The **React** frontend provides an intuitive interface for users to interact with the quizzes, while the **Petra wallet** enables secure authentication and transaction signing.

 ## Features
-- **Decentralized Diploma Issuance**: Diplomas are minted as NFTs on the blockchain.
+- **Decentralized Quiz Management**: Quizzes are minted as NFTs on the blockchain.
-- **Verifiable Digital Credentials**: Each diploma can be verified as authentic and unique.
+- **Immutable Quiz Records**: Each quiz can be verified as authentic and unique.
-- **React Frontend**: Modern, responsive interface for managing diplomas.
+- **React Frontend**: User-friendly interface for creating and answering quizzes.
-- **Aptos Move Smart Contracts**: Secure diploma issuance using the Aptos Move language.
+- **Aptos Move Smart Contracts**: Secure quiz creation and management using the Aptos Move language.
-- **Petra Wallet Integration**: Petra wallet enables user authentication and transaction signing.
+- **Petra Wallet Integration**: Seamless user authentication and transaction signing.

 ## Tech Stack
 - **Frontend**: React.js